aiforged/docs/docs/services/utilities/webhooks.md

 3. Enable or schedule the utility.
 4. Trigger a test event and verify delivery.

-{% hint style="info" %}
+!!! info
     Tip: Use a service like webhook.site or a local mock server for initial testing.
-{% endhint %}

 ***